top of page

 Arabidopsis thaliana, CO was identified as a transcriptional activator of the phloem-mobile florigen protein FLOWERING LOCUS T (FT).
 Although cultivated tomato (Solanum lycopersicum) is considered a neutral day plant, its wild relative species show a drastic delay in flowering under long day conditions, which can be associated with the activity of SELF-PRUNING 5G (SP5G) protein.
 SP5G represses the expression of the tomato FT homolog, SINGLE FLOWER TRUSS (SFT).
 We then hypothesized that a tomato CO homologue (SlCONSTANS1, SlCO1) positively regulates SP5G transcription under long days (LD), which was confirmed by our molecular and functional data.
 However, it is still unknown whether the activation of SP5G by SlCO1 is direct or indirect, as well as the role and post-translational regulation of SlCO1 protein.
 Our experiments suggest that photoperiodic pathway is negatively and positively regulated by DELLA and PHYTOCHROME B1 (PHYB1) proteins, respectively.
 In this context, this proposal aims to evaluate the direct activation of the SP5G gene by SlCO1, and the possible SlCO1 interaction with PROCERA and PHYB1 proteins, since both proteins post-translationally regulate CO activity in Arabidopsis.
 Additionally, the role of SlCO1 in tomato will be analyzed through characterization of slco1 mutant (e.g., co1CRISPR) and overexpression transgenic plants (e.g., p35S::SlCO1), already generated by our research group.
 Another goal is to identify common target genes among photoperiodic, gibberellin (GA) and age (miR156/SPLs) flowering pathways.
 For this, we will analyze transcriptomes from vegetative meristems in wild type and mutants in key genotypes of each pathway (photoperiodic, gibberellin and age).
 Understanding the photoperiodic responses and its interaction with gibberellin and age flowering pathways may be an important tool to guide tomato and other crops breeding programs.

 Cells utilize diverse ATP-dependent nucleosome-remodelling complexes to carry out histone sliding, ejection or the incorporation of histone variants.
 Evidence accumulated over recent years has revealed that flowering time, flower development, gamete formation, and early seed development are under epigenetic regulatory control.
 Covalent modifications of the core components of chromatin, DNA, and histones provide a heritable mechanism for the regulation of gene expression.
 More specifically, SWI/SNF2 type ATP-dependent chromatin remodelers have an important role in flower development and reproduction, although most of the work thus far has been done in Arabidopsis.
-We are interested in understanding how these chromatin remodelers modulate reproductive development in crops.
-Once reproductive-associated genes which are targets for chromatin remodelers are identified, the knowledge acquired might help to design novel strategies for breeding programs intending to improve plant reproduction.
+To be able to face climate chnages, we need to understand how plants deal with extreme environments, such as hight temperatures.
+Thus, we are interested in understanding how these chromatin remodelers modulate reproductive development in crops, mostly under heat shock and heat waves.
+Once reproductive-associated genes which are targets for chromatin remodelers are identified, the knowledge acquired might help to design novel strategies for breeding programs intending to improve plant reproduction in a world in constant environmental changing.